infracamp/infracamp/docs/getting-started/_ref_setup.md

 title="We suggest this flat directory as root for all of your projects"
 >mkdir -p $HOME/Projects</code>
 <code data-toggle="tooltip" data-placement="left"
 title="Create a ssh key to access git repositories.
-Select a good password."
+Select a good password.
+You'll have to type it whenever you push/pull."
 >ssh-keygen -t ed25519 && cat $HOME/.ssh/id_ed25519.pub</code>
 </pre>

-The last command will output your *public ssh key*:
+The last command will print your *public ssh key*:

 ```
 ssh-ed25519 AAA..............some..more..chars...........J3jAPTge jondoe@example
 ```

-Add this key to your favorite development platform:
+Copy-n-paste the whole line and add it to your favorite development platform:
 - [github.com](https://github.com): <kbd>Personal settings</kbd> > <kbd>SSH and GPG Keys</kbd> > <kbd>New SSH key</kbd>
 - [gitlab.com](https://gitlab.com): <kbd>User Settings</kbd> > <kbd>SSH Keys</kbd>

-Finally install your favorite IDE.
-And that's it.
+Finally install your favorite IDE. *Logout and login again* <small>(to have changed user permissions applied)</small>.
+That's it.